dbc2000/install_postgres/README.md

 # install_postgres
-Simple Auto-install script for PostgreSQL on CentOS 7
+Simple auto-install script for PostgreSQL on CentOS 7